Thrips on Dracaena — The Silvery Leaf Base Damage That Gets Misdiagnosed

 Confirm thrips by holding a suspect leaf over white paper and shaking briskly.
 Tiny, slender, fast-moving insects dropping onto the white paper confirm the infestation.
 Alternatively, use a magnifying glass to examine the crown and leaf bases directly.

-Isolate the plant from others immediately.
+Isolate the plant from others immediately, and keep any cut flowers that arrived around the same time as the first symptoms away from the rest of the collection until the source is ruled out.
 Thrips are highly mobile and spread readily through a collection.

 A teaspoon of castile soap dissolved into a quart of water makes a serviceable spray, but the crown and leaf bases matter more than the open leaf blades on this plant since that's where thrips actually cluster.
 Direct contact is the only thing that kills them, so keep spraying every 4 to 5 days across a full month to break the egg-to-adult cycle.

 Spinosad-based insecticides are highly effective against thrips and are approved for use on indoor plants.
 Apply per product directions.
-Spinosad works by ingestion as well as contact, so it reaches feeding thrips inside protected crown zones.
+Spinosad works by ingestion as well as contact, so it reaches feeding thrips inside protected crown zones and furled leaves that a soap spray's contact-only action cannot penetrate as reliably.

 Apply neem oil spray as a follow-up after each soap or spinosad application to provide residual deterrence.